TetsuakiBaba/ofxYolov2/README.md

 # ofxYolov2
-## This project was merged in ofxOpenCvDnnObjectDetection, therefore, it is not maintained any more.
+## This project was merged into ofxOpenCvDnnObjectDetection ( https://github.com/TetsuakiBaba/ofxOpenCvDnnObjectDetection ), therefore, it is not maintained any more.

 ## Description
 ofxYolov2 is a YOLO(You Look Only Once) addon for openframeworks.